skrcka/docker-node-java-chrome-ff/README.md

 Automatically updated every 14 days

 ## Included:
-- Java ( for Selenium - we don't care about the Java version that much)
+- Java (for Selenium - we don't care about the Java version that much)
-- Node 12 ( Should be latest Node 12 )
+- Node (latest)
 - Chrome (latest avaliable during the build)
 - Firefox (latest avaliable during the build)